asynchroza/rds-prcs-ts/docs/IMPLEMENTATION.md

 - The **message_id** property in the JSON payload sent by the publisher has no intrinsic meaning.
 We're assuming it corresponds to the underlying system generating the messages, such as an IoT device or a broker and has nothing to do with our distribution system.
     Identifying these messages is our responsibility and there's no requirements that we use the **message_id** property.
-    The reason for this is to to offload all deserialization and CPU-intensive tasks to the workers.
+    The reason for not using the **message_id** is to offload all deserialization and CPU-intensive tasks to the processing services.

 ## Dispatcher Leader with Processing Workers writing to a Redis Cluster